tmmytwllms/final_project/deliverables.md

 * _Description data source:_ This is a classification dataset with detailed airline, weather, airport and employment information collected from the Bureau of Transportation statistics, National Center for Environment Information (NOAA).
 Flight delay data has been curated by Jen Wadkins and stored on kaggle.com (https://www.kaggle.com/threnjen/2019-airline-delays-and-cancellations) and includes 24 raw data files, 1 train_test_small (Jan 2019), 1 train_test 2019, new_data 2020 and new_data_small (2020).
 We are using 1 large train_test consisting of 6.5 million records as our universe.

 * _Question:_ "What are the key features most correlated to on-time departures?"

-* _Description of the data exploration phase of the project:_ Our initial dataset (train_test.csv) is a very clean and high quality file, consisting of 6,538,721 rows with no null values.

-* _EDA:_ Tableau was used in combination with the dataset to perform exploratory data analysis on the dataset.
+* _EDA:_ Our initial dataset (train_test.csv) is a very clean and high quality file, consisting of 6,538,721 rows with no null values.
+Tableau was used in combination with the dataset to perform exploratory data analysis on the dataset.
 Key features were plotted against the number of departure delays for the year of 2020.
 These features were plotted to provide a high level overview of the data to assess which features were associated with the largest number of delays.
-Key features that were originally targeted for machine learning were: plane age in years, concurrent flights by plane, average wind speed in miles per hour, average max temperature in fahrenheit, plane segment number, airline flights per month, airport flights per month, departure block by time of day, average precipitation in inches, and average snowfall in inches. https://public.tableau.com/app/profile/tommy.williams/viz/flight_delay_project/FeaturesvsAirlineDelays?publish=yes
+Key features that were originally targeted for machine learning were: plane age in years, concurrent flights by plane, average wind speed in miles per hour, average max temperature in fahrenheit, plane segment number, airline flights per month, airport flights per month, departure block by time of day, average precipitation in inches, and average snowfall in inches.

 * _Database EDA:_ pgAdmin postgres was also used for exploratory data analyis.
 Tables were created to compare aggregate measures of the previously mentioned target features in the EDA section.